Luwen-Zhang/SNEnsemble/README.md

 The notebook `analysis.ipynb` depicts codes for our analysis (mostly visualizations).

 To analyze our results, you should download checkpoint files (around 50 GB) from this link (**Update after acceptance**).
 Don't hesitate to contact us if the link is invalid.
+One can check the `analysis.ipynb` to see what folders listed in the following directory tree (under `output`) are needed for specific analysis.

 ## Directory tree

 Here is the file tree of this repository and explanations of each folder/file.
+Under the output folder, comments of each subfolder indicate specific commands in `run.sh` used to generate these checkpoints and information.

 ```
 .